 Our Curriculum Ethos @ CHIS

-We believe our children learn best when stimulated by an exciting and challenging curriculum which inspires them and motivates them to learn.
+We want to interest and excite the children into wanting to learn and so we offer a stimulating and challenging curriculum which inspires them and motivates them.
 We believe in a curriculum model where pupils’ key skills and knowledge are developed across different subjects, themes and opportunities, and that through rich experiences we are able to inspire rich minds.

 Our aim is to offer our pupils a broad and balanced curriculum which focuses on developing the basic skills necessary for learning, the opportunity to develop knowledge and skills across the wider foundation subjects, and a focus on our wellbeing and development.
 We believe that through these three strands we have a holistic approach to developing the whole child, preparing our pupils for a love of lifelong learning.